 If you are ending a marriage or domestic partnership, it is emotional enough without having to figure out the courts on your own.
-I can help you fight for what is important to you.
-I encourage my clients to be open and honest about all assets because there can be severe penalties for hiding property from the other spouse or partner.
+I can help you fight for what is important to you in a divorce.
+I encourage my clients to be open and honest about all assets.
+This is because there can be severe penalties for hiding property from the other spouse or partner.

 Is Summary Dissolution an Option?